Skip to content

 name: test-results-${{ matrix.environment }}-${{ matrix.test-suite }}

-results-*.json
+path: results-*.json

 retention-days: 30

-- name: Fail if tests failed
+- name: Fail on test failures

 if: steps.test-results.outputs.failed_requests > 0